 - Create short-term and long-term goals.
 Reward yourself when you achieve them.

-- Listen to the right music.
-Focus@will is a site that will play good ambient music for you.
+- Listen to the right music. [email protected] is a site that will play good ambient music for you.

 - Be an active part of the blogging community.
 Never underestimate the power of collaboration and connection.

 - Become a person known for sharing valuable content via Twitter, Feedly, Buffer, Facebook, etc.